James Durbin (singer): Quiet Riot (2017–2019)

 In March 2017, Durbin joined Quiet Riot, as their new lead singer.
 The band reported that their upcoming album, Road Rage would be re-recorded prior to its release to feature Durbin on lead vocals.
 After recording a follow-up album, Durbin quit the band in September 2019.
 The album, Hollywood Cowboys, was released on November 8, 2019.

-The Beast Awakens (2020–present)
+The Beast Awakens (2020–2021)

 In October 2020, Durbin revealed he had signed with Frontiers Records and was working on a "pure heavy metal" album.
 The Beast Awakens was released on February 12, 2021, under the Durbin moniker.
 Alongside Durbin, who performs lead vocals and rhythm guitar, the album also features drummer Mike Vanderhule and bassist Barry Sparks.

-From The New World (2022)
+From the New World (2022)

-Durbin appeared on Alan Parsons' 2022 CD, From The New World, singing "Give 'Em My Love".
+Durbin appeared on Alan Parsons' 2022 album, From the New World, singing "Give 'Em My Love".

+Screaming Steel (2023–present)

+Durbin's second heavy metal album under his moniker, Screaming Steel, was released on February 16, 2024.
+He released the title track to the album along with a music video.

+As of 2024, Durbin performs with eight different bands including the 1980s tribute band, Tainted Love, the yacht rock tribute band, Mustache Harbor, the 1980s metal tribute band, Mëtal Strëet Böyz, and his own 1970s and 1980s tribute band ,The Lost Boys.

 Personal life

-Durbin is married to Heidi Air Lowe.
-They have a son named Hunter, and a daughter named Kinzee Cruz.
-The couple were married on December 31, 2011.
+Durbin married Heidi Air Lowe on December 31, 2011.
+They have a son and two daughters.
 Durbin is an avid fan of professional wrestling.